 Many people in the UK continue to spell element number 16 with 'ph'.
-The International Union and Pure and Applied Chemistry, the official body with responsibility for the naming of the chemical elements, changed the name to 'sulfur' in 1990.
+The International Union of Pure and Applied Chemistry (IUPAC), the official body with responsibility for the naming of the chemical elements, changed the name to 'sulfur' in 1990.
 Etymologically, spelling with an 'f' is also more logical 1.
 At Radiopaedia we have decided to follow the official line and sulfur, and its chemical derivatives, e.g. sulfide, will be used in all contexts.

 The main exception to the above is that we will allow the 'incorrect' spelling when it is within directly quoted text or within citations of references.
 However, as discussed in our article on plagiarism copying chunks of text is usually completely unacceptable.

 The only other circumstance when an incorrect spelling will be purposely used and allowed on Radiopaedia.org is in article title synonyms when it is felt that there is a chance that users entering the 'incorrect' spelling (which is often accidental) into the search box may inadvertently struggle to find the relevant article.